Madison Square Garden shares rise after company mulls spinoff

-(Reuters) - Shares of Madison Square Garden Co (MSG.N) rose 12 percent on Thursday after the New York Knicks owner said it is exploring a spinoff to separate its sports businesses from live entertainment.
+June 28 (Reuters) - Shares of Madison Square Garden Co rose 12 percent on Thursday after the New York Knicks owner said it is exploring a spinoff to separate its sports businesses from live entertainment.

 A possible tax-free spinoff would create two separately traded public companies to unlock value for the businesses, MSG said on Wednesday.